xunguan/xunguan.github.io/_pages/about.md

 - *"Accelerated Brillouin Frequency Shift Estimation Algorithm"* by Di of CUHK
 - *"Record High Throughput using Electronic 2×2 MIMO with OAM Multiplexing (SF1M.3)"* by Mai of ULaval

 Congratulations!
 CLEO is gonna be in-person only this year.
-We need to dispatch someone there =)
+We need to send someone there =)

 - 09/02/2023